nbren12/uwnet/README.rst

   │   ├── scripts   - snakemake scripts
   │   └── snakemake - some snakemake workflows (might want to remove) ├── reports       - generated contents
-  ├── results       - mostly has ipython notebooks
-  └── snakemake     - contains snakemake stuff
+  ├── results       - mostly has ipython notebooks; these analyses can be broken ├── tests         - these analyses should work for the current version └── snakemake     - contains snakemake stuff